 Why Can Asbestos Dust or Fibres be Dangerous to Your Health?

-- You must observe safety precautions when removing or working with asbestos, otherwise you risk exposing yourself and your family to long-term health risks.
+- You must observe safety precautions when removing or working with asbestos, otherwise you risk exposing yourself and your family to long-term health risks

 - There is no safe level of exposure to asbestos fibres!